 When milling the bottom surface of the specimen, ion beam sequencing electrically interrupts the flow of ions to the specimen as the specimen holder is rotated through an angle that coincides with the ion beam.
 This avoids sputtering of the specimen holder.
 The specimen can also be rocked in relation to the ion beam so that interfaces or glue lines are never parallel to the direction of the ion beam.
 Rocking angles ranging from ±40 to ±60˚ are typically employed.

 Integrated stage cooling (optional)

 Although milling at low angles with low ion beam energies reduces specimen heating, temperature-sensitive specimens may require further cooling.
 Liquid nitrogen cooling of the specimen stage is very effective in eliminating heat-induced artifacts.

-The TEM Mill can achieve temperatures better than -180 °C.
+The SEM Mill offers the ability to program and maintain a specific temperature between ambient and cryogenic.
 At the conclusion of milling at cryogenic temperatures, the stage temperature is automatically increased to ambient before venting to avoid specimen frost and contamination.

 A thermal safeguard can be programmed to a specific stage temperature threshold at which the ion sources will be deactivated if the liquid nitrogen in the dewar becomes depleted.

 The ion milling process can be automatically terminated by elapsed time, by temperature, or by an optional laser photodetection system.

 The ion milling process can be monitored in situ in the milling position when using either the optional stereo or high-magnification microscopes.